 Encouraged by the initial file sharing benchmarks, I decided to go “all in” and I got myself a brand new 240GB PNY CS900 SSD.
 A promise of a 1Gbps network and the USB 3.0 interface was too good, not to take advantage of the greater speeds associated with SSD drives.
 Then things went horribly wrong.

 The 240GB PNY CS900 SSD drive is rated for 550MB/s read and 515MB/s write, which is more than enough to saturate my network.
 On paper, this would never be a bottleneck.

 With the same setup (Orange Pi 3, Ubuntu 16.04, SMB) the traditional HDD were able to score a decent 60-70MB/s read/write speeds.
 I was hoping to saturate the Gigabit Ethernet even more with a faster drive.

-I had no issues with a beautiful and very consistant reads over 80MB/s for files over 4GB in size.
-Obviously, the speed would change depending on number files per transfer and their respective size, but a single file performance was a very good indicative benchmark.
+I had no issues with a beautiful and very consistent read over 80MB/s for files over 4GB in size.
+Obviously, the speed would change depending on the number of files per transfer and their respective size, but a single file performance was a very good indicative benchmark.